-Home to year-round balmy climes, an abundance of healthy eateries and active wear a-plenty, Sydney is the ultimate city when it comes to clean living.
+Home to year-round balmy climes, an abundance of healthy eateries and activewear a-plenty, Sydney is the ultimate city when it comes to clean living.
 Whether you’re after ocean-based activities, the hottest spots to brunch, sundown drinks by the sea or simply the best luxury hotels, Sydney’s got something for everyone.
-From stunning lunch spots to the city’s best studio to get your downward dog on, here are a few of the best places to see, sleep, sweat and shop during a weekend getaway in Sydney.
+From stunning lunch spots to the city’s best studio to get your downward dog on, here are a few things to do in Sydney this weekend.

 Where to Stay in Sydney

 First thing’s first, book yourself a couple of nights at one of the many beautiful hotels in Sydney.
 Boutique hotels in the suburbs are a great option in Sydney, to avoid the crowds and to get a more local feel during your short Sydney stay.